HomeLatest NewsEnterprise ITMotorola Solutions revenue up by 13% to $1.7 billion in Q1 2019

 Advertisement

-In addition, it reported $25 million P25 wins with New South Wales Telco Authority, $8 million TETRA order for a utility customer in Chile.
+In addition, it reported $25 million P25 wins with New South Wales Telco Authority, $8 million TETRA order for a customer in Chile.

 Motorola Solutions Business Outlook 2019